-When you file your extension, you should receive an official receipt from USCIS within 4 to 6 weeks.
+When you file your extension, you should receive an official receipt from the USCIS within 4 to 6 weeks.
 (This is just the receipt saying that they received your application and is not an actual approval/denial letter.)

 If it has been six weeks since you sent your application, and you have not heard anything, you can write a courteous, clear, short, and to the point letter asking for the status.

 While your application is pending, you can track its status online.
-Online case tracking

 Before you can track your application status, you must have received the official receipt, and it should have your assigned case number for your application.
-Depending upon the service center you filed your application, the number prefix would vary.
+Depending upon the service center you filed your application, the number prefix will vary.

 Visitors InsuranceGet Quotes